Due Diligence Checking Limited – Terms and Conditions for the Supply of Services

 1. Basis of contract

-1.1 Each request from you (Order) for Disclosure or Identity Verification services (Services) constitutes an offer by you to purchase Services in accordance with these terms and conditions (Conditions).
+1.1 Each request from you (Order) for Disclosure, Identity Verification or Pre-employment Checking services (Services ) constitutes an offer by you to purchase Services relating to a particular applicant (Applicant) in accordance with these terms and conditions (Conditions).

 1.2 The Order shall only be deemed to be accepted when we start to deliver the Services (which in the case of Disclosure Services, shall be when we attempt to contact the Applicant) at which point and on which date a contract between us for the supply of Services in accordance with these Conditions (Contract) shall come into existence.

 1.3 The Contract constitutes the entire agreement between us.
 You acknowledge that you have not relied on any statement, promise or representation made or given by or on behalf of us which is not set out in the Contract.

 1.4 These Conditions apply to the Contract to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.